fluxendd/fluxend/README.md

-  seed        Seed the database with initial data server      Start the Fluxton API server make:model  Creates a new model file in the models directory udb:stats   Pull stats from given database
+  seed        Seed the database with initial data server      Start the Fluxton API server make:model  Creates a new model file in the models directory udb.stats   Pull stats from given database udb.restart Restart all PostGREST instances

 Flags:
   -h, --help   help for fluxton